Ch1ffr3punk/redphone/README.md

 ![redphone](img/5.png)

 If you like Red Phone, as much as I do,
-consider a small donation in cryptocurrencies.
+consider a small donation in crypto currencies.

 ```
 BTC: 129yB8kL8mQVZufNS4huajsdJPa48aHwHz